Tree independence number I. (Even hole, diamond, pyramid)-free graphs

 Let $G$ be a graph and let $v \in V(G)$.
 The {\em open neighborhood of $v$ in $G$}, denoted $N_G(v)$, is the set of vertices of $V(G)$ adjacent to $v$.
 The {\em closed neighborhood of $v$ in $G$}, denoted $N_G[v]$, is the union of $\{v\}$ and $N_G(v)$.
 Let $X \subseteq V(G)$.
 The {\em open neighborhood of $X$ in $G$}, denoted $N_G(X)$, is the set of vertices of $V(G) \setminus X$ with a neighbor in $X$.
 The {\em closed neighborhood of $X$ in $G$}, denoted $N_G[X]$, is the union of $X$ and $N_G(X)$.
-When the graph $G$ is clear, we omit the subscript $G$ from the open and closed neighborhoods.
+When the graph $G$ is clear from context, we omit the subscript $G$ from the open and closed neighborhoods.
 If $X, Y \subseteq V(G)$, we say {\em $X$ is anticomplete to $Y$} if there are no edges with one endpoint in $X$ and one endpoint in $Y$.
 We say that $X$ {\em has a neighbor in $Y$} if $X$ is not anticomplete to $Y$.
 We say that $v$ is anticomplete to $X$ if $\{v\}$ is anticomplete to $X$.